deepak-006/hackventure/README.md

 # hackventure

-this files are the source code for NITMZ Hackathon and the topic is Chatbot-site that can help police personnel to file FIR, look up cases etc.
+These files are the source code for NITMZ Hackathon and the topic is Chatbot-site that can help police personnel to file FIR, look up cases etc.

 The site is live at http://chatbot2k23.great-site.net